Lipan Independent School District: Academics

 Students in Lipan match or outperform local region and statewide averages on standardized tests.
 In 2018-2019 State of Texas Assessments of Academic Readiness (STAAR) results, 82% of students in Lipan ISD met Approaches Grade Level standards, compared with 79% in Region 11 and 78% in the state of Texas.
 The average SAT score of the students tested in 2017-18 was 1076, and average ACT score was not reported.

 Demographics

 In the 2018–2019 school year, the school district had a total of 435 students, ranging from pre-kindergarten through grade 12.
 The class of 2018 included 23 graduates; the annual drop-out rate across grades 9-12 was reported as 0.0%.

 As of the 2018–2019 school year, the ethnic distribution of the school district was 84.1% White, 13.6% Hispanic, 0.7% American Indian, 0.2% African American, 0.2% Pacific Islander, and 1.1% from two or more races; no Asian students were reported.
 Economically disadvantaged students made up 48.7% of the student body, compared with 60.6% of all Texas students.

+Athletics

+The Lipan Indians compete in the following sports:

+Cross Country, Volleyball, Basketball, Baseball, Softball, and Track and Field.